STP 2019 – now open for applications from Wednesday 9th January at 1pm – Friday 8th February at 5pm.

 - FAQs about psychometric tests on the Careers Service website

 Being optimistic …

-2: Specialism Specific station – you need to think about the role you would be going into; to look at the curricula for your specialism on the NSHCS website and demonstrate motivation and passion for the specialism you have chosen.
+2 and 3: Specialism Specific stations NEW – there will be TWO specialist stations this time!
+You need to understand the role you would be going into; to look at the curricula for your specialism on the NSHCS website and demonstrate motivation and passion for the specialism you have chosen.

 Having awareness of the following may be helpful: